-The amount due from the Library as at June 30, 2022 of \$728 (2021 - \$273), relates to donations received by the Library on behalf of the Foundation to be provided to the Foundation.
+The amount due from the Library as at June 30, 2023 of \$7,066 (2022 - \$728), relates to donations received by the Library on behalf of the Foundation to be provided to the Foundation.

-The amounts due from/to the Library arise from transactions in the normal course of operations and are measured at the exchange amount.
+Transactions with the Library arise in the normal course of operations and are measured at the exchange amount.